 It is a form of misconduct for prosecutors to reference information that has not been substantiated.7

-Example: Talia is on trial for the Nevada crime of burglary.
+Example: Talia is on trial for burglary.
 During closing remarks, the prosecutor tells the jury that burglary rates have lessened considerably ever since Talia was arrested.
 However, the prosecutor had never introduced any evidence during the trial to support that burglary rates have declined.
 Consequently, mentioning that burglary rates have reduced is prosecutorial misconduct.